Neighborhood Info Without The Neighborhood Drama. Learn more

 Do dryer sheets repel stink bugs?

-While not the most effective method for getting rid of stink bugs, you can repel these pests temporarily using dryer sheets.
+While they’re not the most effective method for getting rid of stink bugs, you can repel these pests temporarily using dryer sheets.
 Place the dryer sheets near entry points of your home where stink bugs can get into your property.
 To enhance this method’s effectiveness, consider spraying your dryer sheets with essential oils like cloves or ylang ylang that further repel stink bugs.

 Where do stink bugs go at night?